jbakse/major_studio_1/content/week_10/wednesday.md

 ## Design Values
 *4:20-5:00*

-Read John Sharp’s essay on design values and consider the “qualities and characteristics you want to embody in your work.”
+Read [John Sharp's](http://www.heyimjohn.com/design-values/) essay on design values and consider the "qualities and characteristics you want to embody in your work."

-Following the example in John’s essay, develop a set of five design values.
+Following the example in John's essay, develop a set of five design values.
 Write a title (1-6 words) and description (50-100 words) for each value.

 Complete this exercise as homework.